Ignore users

 I forgot New Zealand too

-I forgot New Zealand too Smiling plus French and Austrian alps for skiing (and Glencoe, but really everyone should forget that).
+I forgot New Zealand too Smile plus French and Austrian alps for skiing (and Glencoe, but really everyone should forget that).
 I guess I should throw in Scotland, England & Wales and most of Australia too (excepting anything on the east coast north of Manly).
 Nearly Egypt but there was a terrorist attack the a couple of weeks prior so it got swapped to Florida instead.
 Thailand was missing from the first list as there was a coup there while I was in Penang.

 Deuce